dbcastillo/Design-Rules-Notes/README.md

   - the job of balance is to create order and signal relationships
   - balanced space allows user to quickly scan and group related elements
   - negative space works to signal visual hierarchy
+  - all visual design has rhythmic consistency and controlled structure
+  - visual elements must relate and complement each other in harmony
+  - harmony is directional (guides user to a certain place)
+  - harmony creates clear and purposeful flow
+  - dominance is achieved by emphasizing one or more visual elements
+  - dominance creates a focal point will people will instinctively go at first glance
+  - without clear dominance, elements compete w/each other
+  - contrast supersedes size when it comes to dominance
+  - more negative space creates more dominance
+  - aligning elements that are related by context creates visual order
+  - proximity often supersedes color/contrast to show separation

 ## 3. Using Color and Contrast Appropriately